jmcmt87/DataScience_portfolio/README.md

 # DataScience_portfolio
 This is my data science portfolio.

+* **Image classification project with TensorFlow 2 and Keras** (image_clsf_neural_network.ipynb): project where I explore ways to maximize the accuracy score with hyperparameter tuning, regularization and optimization.
 * **Titanic Machine Learning project with Python** (Titanic_top25.ipynb): this classification machine learning model made it in the top 25% of the Kaggle Titanic competition.
 * **Credit Approval Machine Learning project with R** (credit_approval_R.rmd): visit https://rpubs.com/JMarcos_87/730835 to see results.
 * **PCA using Numpy** (PCA_Numpy.ipynb): Performing PCA on the renowned iris dataset using the Numpy library.